IntegryHQ/functions-react-example/README.md

 ## Features

-1. Connect to Third-Party Apps: The example demonstrates connecting to the Mailchimp app using the Integry SDK.
+1. Connect to Third-Party Apps: The example demonstrates connecting to the Slack app using the Integry SDK.
-2. Invoke Integry Functions: Once connected, you can invoke functions (e.g. mailchimp-add-member-to-list) from the Integry platform.
+2. Invoke Integry Functions: Once connected, you can invoke functions (e.g. slack-post-message) from the Integry platform.
 3. Custom UI Rendering: The app dynamically renders the function UI using Integry's `renderFunctionUI`.

 ## Installation